-Flowers bring us a warming joy and comfort.
-Whether it’s red roses to symbolise love, daffodils at Easter, or white lilies to commemorate a loved one, they’re a regular accompaniment to our everyday lives.
+With the RHS Chelsea Flower Show in full swing this week, and British Flowers Week coming up from 17-25 June, it's a great time to remind us all that the Britain has a growing cut flower industry.
+Whether it’s red roses to symbolise love, daffodils at Easter, or white lilies to commemorate a loved one, flowers a regular accompaniment to our everyday lives.
 But very few of us worry too much about where they come from – other than that they’re from the local florist or supermarket.

 But at Countryside magazine we believe shoppers should back our growers and buy British flowers whenever they can.
 Not only will they be getting great quality, long-lasting flowers, they’ll also be helping to boost the British rural economy.

 “Buying British doesn’t mean paying more for your flowers,” says Ben Cross, of Crossland Flower Nursery, in Walberton, on the edge of the South Downs National Park.
 “We might charge only £2.50 for a bunch of British-grown alstroemeria, whereas some supermarkets may charge £3 to £4 for flowers from South America or the Far East.
 Buying British doesn’t have to be more expensive and it means the flowers are fresher and, therefore last longer.”